vplesko/OrbLang/docs/pages/type_system_extended_array_pointers.md

 };
 ```

-Array pointers will usually point to a memory allocated on the heap.
-Check out the standard library references for more useful ways to deal with heap memory.
+Array pointers will usually point to memory allocated on the heap.
+Check out the standard library references for more convenient ways to deal with heap memory.